-- a) Built form and facades visible from the street, public open space, or the Cemetery should be modulated and articulated to provide visual interest.
+- a) Built form and facades visible from the street including Wallgrove Road and the M4 Motorway, public open space, or the Cemetery should be modulated and articulated to provide visual interest.
 Long blank walls will not generally be supported.
 Articulation of walls can be achieved by variations in setback, use of glazing and differing architectural materials, finishes and colours. - b) Buildings should be designed with regard to site topography to step back and step down to help break up masses and 'box' style development.
 Consider breaking large buildings into sub-units or modules to reduce perceived scale.